 • conditions for the connection of generators, network users and market network services

-• information requirements for primary transmission network service providers, and for making and responding to enquiries and applications for connection, annual forecasting and planning, and demand side engagement
+• information and technical data requirements for primary transmission network service providers related to enquiries and applications for connections or modifications of existing connections; preliminary and detailed responses; annual forecasting and planning; demand side engagement

-• negotiation principles for negotiated transmission services and large dedicated connection assets.
+• negotiation principles for negotiated transmission services and large dedicated connection assets, and

 Chapter 5A: Electricity Connection for Retail Customers

-This Chapter regulates the provision of electricity connection services by distributors to retail customers (including those with micro embedded generation such as rooftop solar panels).
+This Chapter regulates the provision of electricity connection services by distributors to retail customers (including those with small distribution connected units such as rooftop solar panels).
 In this Chapter:

 • Part A is introductory

-• Part B deals with model standing offers (requiring approval by the Australian Energy Regulator) to provide basic and standard connection services
+• Part B deals with model standing offers (requiring approval by the AER) to provide basic and standard connection services

 • Part C sets out a regulated framework for the negotiation of connection contracts that are not standing offers